alanmimms/jurassic-20/STATUS.md

 completion of asynchronous events (e.g., EBOX waiting for completion of its MBOX requests), this could be crucial?

+### Phased Clock

+LATER: `clk60` is now `TOP CLK`.
+I changed the base timing interval to 10ns (100MHz), but I'm going to use a four-phase clock structure built from the 4x clock provided by `verilator-main.cc` to the system.
+The CLK module will use the first two phases as its main clock high level and the last two as low.
+Subsystems that need random delays to operate properly (CRA, the FM, EBOX vs MBOX, probably others) will use the phases to accomplish these.

 ## Bugs Outstanding TODO